 Darwin Postdoctoral Fellowship

 The Darwin Fellow Program, founded in 1995, brings promising young postdoctoral researchers to UMASS Amherst.
-The two-year position provide a unique combination of teaching and research responsibilities, and are excellent preparation for academic positions.
+The two-year position provides a unique combination of teaching and research responsibilities and is excellent preparation for academic positions.
 The fellowship program embodies the interdepartmental collaboration that characterizes the OEB Graduate Program.
 Darwin Fellows are active participants in OEB, acting as mentors to graduate students, conducting research, leading seminar courses, and teaching courses in the Biology Department